smspillaz/reading/papers/nlp/speech/on_generative_spoken_language_modeling_from_raw_audio.md

 ---
-title: On Generative Spoken Language Modeling from Raw Audio
+title: "On Generative Spoken Language Modeling from Raw Audio"
 ---
 Introduces Generative Spoken Language Modelling - learning acoustic and lingustiic characteristics of language from raw audio.